Q Harbingers of Skulls

 The Capuchin

-Often seen in company with Saulot, The Wanderer as they both have AFT, he is also a good star vampire in Harbingers of Skulls decks.
+Often seen in company with Saulot, The Wanderer as they both have AFT, he is also a good star vampire in Harbingers decks.